 I posted about these flutter kites a year ago, and they are still one of my favorite crafts.
 They're easy to create, fun, and great for rainy days when everyone is feeling cooped up.
-We always seem to have one or two among the book shelves for a quick run around the sitting room when the mood inspires.
+We always seem to have one or two among the book shelves for a quick run around the house when the mood inspires.
 Just grab the end of the string, take a dash around the sofa, and these little kites will flutter & fly satisfyingly in your wake (or you can take your kites outdoors on fine autumn mornings as we did today.)

 I usually make these kites from construction paper, but today I decided to get fancy and cut up some watercolor paintings.